ArbaazDossani/react-lens-zoom/README.md

 | destSource           | String | Optional Destination Image with Higher Resolution | No | null

 ### Methods
-* `onLoad()`   - Function - Calleback once the source Image had been loaded.
+* `onLoad()`   - Function - Callback once the source Image had been loaded.
 Signifies the point for zoom calculations.

 ###